Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Methodology

 \subsection{Analysis}

-The goal of our analysis was to quantify and qualify the users of KGs, their use cases, their frequently experienced challenges, and visualization needs that are not satisfied by current technologies.
+The goal of our analysis was to qualify the users of KGs, their applications, their frequently experienced challenges, and visualization needs that are not satisfied by current technologies.
 We carried out a qualitative coding process to analyze our interview data.
 Our codebook was developed iteratively between all authors, and followed the protocols in\cite{macqueen1998codebook, decuir2011developing} for good codebook development.
-After each interview, the interviewers met to recap the discussion and note the most common uses cases, tools, issues, and needs experienced by the participant.
-Through this process, and to address our original research goal, the strongest themes that emerged from our analysis related to: (1) why KGs are used over other solutions (use cases); (2) tools used for and with KGs (tools); (3) problems working with KGs (challenges); (4) lack of visualization support (visualization needs).
+After each interview, the authors met to recap the discussion and note the most common uses cases, tools, issues, and needs experienced by the participant(s).
+Through this process, the strongest themes that emerged from our analysis related to: (1) why KGs are used over other solutions (\textit{use cases}); (2) tools used for and with KGs (\textit{tools}); (3) problems working with KGs (\textit{challenges}); (4) lack of visualization support (\textit{visualization needs}).

 The interview data was coded by the original interviewers.
 We determined an utterance in the interviews to be a participant's turn in conversation, where a turn was a response to a single question from the slide deck.
 An individual code could only be assigned once per utterance, but many codes could be assigned in an utterance.
 Both authors coded the set of interviews, swapped to agree or disagree with each other's coding, then swapped again to make resolutions.
 Our entire coding process was thoroughly collaborative and conducted to holistically categorize the interview findings, rather than rigorously compare the frequency of code usage.
 Therefore, disagreements were discussed and ultimately decided between both coders.